poissonconsulting/rpdo/cran-comments.md

 This is a resubmission.
 In this version I have:

-- Enclosed the URL in the Description section of the DESCRIPTION file in <> for auto-linking.
+- Removed all dependencies except `stats`, `utils` and `checkr`.
-- Added a Code of Conduct.
+- Added values from February 2017 to December 2017.

 ## Test environments

-* local OS X install, R 3.3.3
+* local OS X install, R 3.4.3
-* ubuntu (travis-ci)
+* ubuntu 12.04 (on travis-ci), R 3.4.3
 * windows (appveyor)
 * win-builder (devel and release)